gravitational/teleport/rfd/0178-github-proxy.md

   bytes public_key = 2;
   // UserID is the GitHub user ID. string user_id = 3;
-  // KeyId is the certficate ID, usually the Teleport username. string key_id = 4;
+  // KeyId is the certificate ID, usually the Teleport username. string key_id = 4;
   // Ttl is the duration the certificate will be valid for. google.protobuf.Duration ttl = 5;